unytco/circulo/README.md

 Introduction
 </h3>
 <p>
-Circulo is a generosity oriented peer-to-peer payments system, built using the Unyt mutual credit accounting engine.
+Circulo is a generosity oriented peer-to-peer payments system, built using the Unyt Accounting engine.
 </p>
 <p>
 Everyone starts with an account balance of zero and a small credit limit.
 Your credit limit determines the max you can spend below zero.